drojf/ai_somnium_fps_camera/Readme.md

                 }
                 else
                 {
+                    //move camera itself, only if not using a customFreeLookCamera if(customFreeLook == null)
+                    {
-                    // Each 'noraml' camera has an overridePosition where translation is accumulated camera.transform.position += moveDir;
+                        // Each 'normal' camera has an overridePosition where translation is accumulated camPosOverride += moveDir;
+                        camera.transform.position = camPosOverride;
+                    }
                 }
             }
         }